filipkorus/IoT-weather-station/firmware/docs/Backend Communication Protocol.md

 The user enters the code on the website to pair it with his account.
 After the gateway restarts, it sends the `Init frame` again.
 The backend returns user data, and then the gateway starts the WS connection.

 The user can pair nodes with the gateway with the button located on the case.
-A node sends his ESP32 MAC number via LoRa to the gateway.
-The gateway saves this MAC to EEPROM as a trusted node.
+A node sends his NID number via ESP-NOW to the gateway.
+The gateway saves this NID to EEPROM as a trusted node.

 The gateway sends a frame via WS containing sensor data and node serial number to the backend.
 The backend will create a node object if it does not exist, then log data from sensors.